trailblazer/cells/README.md

 You can render view models anywhere in your code.
 Mostly, cells are used in views to replace a helper/partial/filter mess, as a mailer renderer substitute or they get hooked to routes to completely bypass `ActionController`.

-As you might have noticed we use _cell_ and _view model_ interchangeably here.
+As you have already noticed we use _cell_ and _view model_ interchangeably here.

 ## No ActionView